Jon Pardi: 2016–2018: California Sunrise

-2019–present: Heartache Medication
+2019–2024: Heartache Medication and Mr. Saturday Night

 In 2019, Pardi joined Brooks & Dunn on a new version of their hit single "My Next Broken Heart" for their album Reboot.
-In an interview, Ronnie Dunn revealed that, while some of the guest artists on their album had an ideas of what they wanted their duets to sound like that differed from Brooks & Dunn's recordings, Pardi was insistent that they record the song exactly as it had been in 1991 as he was such a big fan of the original.
+In an interview, Ronnie Dunn revealed that, while some of the guest artists on their album had an idea of what they wanted their duets to sound like that differed from Brooks & Dunn's recordings, Pardi was insistent that they record the song exactly as it had been in 1991 as he was such a big fan of the original.

 On May 20, 2019, one day after appearing as a guest on the season finale of American Idol Pardi released the staunchly neotraditional track "Heartache Medication", the lead single and title track to his third studio album, also titled Heartache Medication.

 On March 16, 2020, Pardi released "Ain't Always the Cowboy" as a single, where it peaked at 3 on Billboard's Country Airplay, 6 on the Hot Country Songs chart, and 55 on the Hot 100.
 On August 14, 2020, Pardi released the cover album Rancho Fiesta Sessions, which included covers of various country and rock tracks.
 On August 28, 2020, Pardi released the "Western Version" of "Ain't Always the Cowboy".
 On October 2, 2020, Pardi released the deluxe edition of Heartache Medication, which featured two new tracks and the "Western Version" of "Ain't Always the Cowboy".
 Pardi contributed a cover of the Metallica song "Wherever I May Roam" to the charity tribute album The Metallica Blacklist, released in September 2021.

 Pardi released his fourth album, Mr. Saturday Night, in September 2022.
 The album's lead single "Last Night Lonely" charted earlier in the year.

+On April 28, 2023, Pardi became the first Californian invited to join the Grand Ole Opry.
+He was invited at Stagecoach Festival by Guy Fieri and Alan Jackson.
+His formal induction came on the October 26 broadcast.

+On September 2, 2023, Pardi earned his sixth career number-one song with "Your Heart or Mine", written by Justin Ebach, John Pierce, and album co-producer Bart Butler.

+2024–present: Honkytonk Hollywood

+On September 6, 2024, Pardi released the debut single for his 2025 album, "Friday Night Heartbreaker".
+In December 2024, he announced his Honkytonk Hollywood Tour.
+On January 17, 2025, he officially announced his fifth studio album, Honkytonk Hollywood, with a release date of April 11, 2025.
+He released the album's title single on same day.
+The album is produced by Jay Joyce, their first together, and includes 17 tracks.
+It was described as the "most grown-up record" he has made.